Robert Stewart Hyndman: Official war artist

 Following his tour retirement (Hyndman flew 155 missions over France and the Netherlands) in September 1944, he was appointed an Official Second World War artist.
 Hyndman created a total of 68 paintings during his appointment.
 By war's end, Hyndman had painted most of the Canadian military’s senior commanders and many of the fighter aces of the RCAF.

 While portraits formed the bulk of his production, he also captured his experiences as a pilot.
 Some of his works can be seen as part of the Beaverbrook War Art Collection’s touring Canvas of War exhibit, as well as on permanent display at the Canadian War Museum in Ottawa.

 Post-war career

 Following World War II, Hyndman resettled in Ottawa where he embarked upon a successful career as a painter of portraits and murals.
+In 1959, he was commissioned by Chatelaine magazine to complete a portrait of Queen Elizabeth II.
 The Britannia Yacht Club collection of Hyndman's portraits of former Club Commodores includes the late Reg Bruce and his wife displayed in Bruce Neuk.
 The collection of the Royal Military College of Canada includes Hyndman's works.
 He also passed on his love of painting to others as a teacher.
 He taught at the Banff School of Fine Arts for eight summers (1964–1972), at Elmwood School (Ottawa) (1966–71) and at the Ottawa School of Art (1971–2007).